MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/03-render-api-results-razor-pages.md

     </tbody>
     ```

-1. Save the changes to *Index.cshtml*, and review the comments in the code.
+1. Save the changes to *Home.razor*, and review the comments in the code.

 1. In the Visual Studio Code top menu select **Run \| Start debugging**, or select **F5**.
 After the project is finished building a browser window should launch with the web app running